 Effective October 2, 2008, the only loan programs from U.S. financial institutions available to International students almost exclusively require a credit-worthy U.S. Citizen or Permanent Resident co-signer.
 The Haas School of Business has provided borrowing options for international students each year despite changes in the marketplace.

-Loans are always disbursed in two payments, 50% each semester, after you are enrolled for classes at least half-time.
-Loan proceeds will credit to your CARS account and pay any outstanding charges.
+Loans are always disbursed in two payments, 50% each semester, after you are enrolled for classes at least half-time (6 units).
+Loan proceeds will credit to your CalCentral account and pay any outstanding charges.
 If a balance remains, a refund will be sent to your bank account if you have signed up for EFT (Electronic Funds Transfer).